The ROOT mathematical libraries consist of the following components:

 the functionality for two different functions:

 int NDim().
-The first ones evaluates the function given the array that represents the multiple variables.
+The first evaluates the function given the array representing the multiple variables.
 The second returns the number of dimensions of the function.

 Example for the implementation of a basic multi-dimensional function.